k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 <img src="images/settings_masking_edit.png" style="zoom: 80%;" />

-Upon selecting an actor or a flow, its respective input parameters are automatically added to the setup screen.
-Note that the first input parameter (defined as Link or External) is considered to include the value that should be masked, and not one of the masking configuration parameters.
-Thus, this input parameter is hidden in this configuration screen.
-When creating a custom actor or a flow to generate a value, the actor/flow must have an input called 'value', even if this flow doesn't need to receive any input, to prevent hiding the first input (defined as Link or External).
+When selecting an actor or a flow, its respective input parameters are automatically added below it.
+Note that the first input parameter - defined as Link or External - is considered as the value that should be masked, and not a masking configuration parameter; hence, it is hidden and is not dynamically added.
+Therefore, when selecting a Generator, its first input should be named 'value', even if this Generator doesn't need to receive any input (for preventing the hiding of the first input).

 <img src="images/settings_masking_flow.png" style="zoom: 80%;" />